shakfu/py-js/README.md

 - [x] branch `embed-pkg`, embeds a local python install with a zipped stdlib in `support` already successfully tested embedding the python distro in the external itself.

-- [x] made it possible to get the py3 object's name from any module in its namespace!
+- [x] made it possible to get the py object's name from any module in its namespace!

 - [x] enhance `py_exec` method to create a single string from argv so it can import easily